Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Pus that has accumulated (to drain it)

 When tuberculous pericarditis causes significant restriction of the heart’s motion, the pericardium may need to be removed surgically.
-A tuberculoma in the brain may need to be surgically removed.
+A tuberculoma (a mass that develops because of tuberculosis) in the brain may need to be surgically removed.

 Doctors sometimes give corticosteroids (such as dexamethasone) when tuberculosis causes a significant amount of inflammation, particularly in people with meningitis, pericarditis, or lung inflammation.